ftsrg/BME-MODES3/README.md

 ```

 5. Install Eclipse or your faviourite IDE, and install Xtend, Gradle plugins there.
 (Most of the code is implemented in Xtend, we use Gradle as a build system.)

+    - Should you develop any project which have dependency for JavaFX in Eclipse, install the [e(fx)clipse](https://wiki.eclipse.org/Efxclipse/Tutorials/AddingE(fx)clipse_to_eclipse) plugin.

 6. Import the Gradle projects in your IDE and try to build the projects there. _Note:_ Should you not need any project, please put a comment mark `#` in front of the lines, which include projects you do not need, in the root folder's `/src/java/build.gradle` file.
 Please do not commit these changes though.